brianclements/pkictl/README.md

         * `<CA subdomain labels>`: subordinate levels below "root".
 This is "sub", "tls.sub", "node.tls.sub", etc.
-        * `<certificate type>`: "ca" for a configuration that issues certificate authorities, "eereq" for a configuration that issues end entity certificates.
+        * `<certificate type>`: "ca" for a configuration that issues certificate authorities, "ee" for a configuration that issues end entity certificates.
         * `<artifact suffix>`: determined by file type. ".csr", ".key", ".crt", ".crl", ".cnf", ".conf", etc. Note that ".cnf" is used for CA